 Prosciutto, Fig, and Mozzarella Salad

-Prosciutto has a sweet, salty taste and a pleasant aroma.
+Prosciutto -- air-dried Italian ham -- has a sweet, salty taste and a pleasant aroma.
 Its texture is dense and silky, the result of being pressed during curing.
-Because it is so flavorful, a little goes a long way.
+Figs and prosciutto are a classic pairing.

 - Total Time: